benscott/scratchpads-training/intro/admin-menu.rst

 3. Under Content you can create and view the content on your site

-4. Structure has links to administer site taxonomies, character projects, relations and the various site layout options like blocks
+4. Structure has links to administer site taxonomies, content types, tools and the various site layout options like blocks

 5. Appearance is where you can edit the theme of your site